redditXFL/develop/README.md

-# front-end
+# develop

-CSS for the subreddit
+CSS testing and development for the SFL sub

+To be pushed to https://www.reddit.com/r/XFLDev/